Nine coronavirus hotspots under scanner as COVID-19 cases rise across India, say sources

 As the number of coronavirus COVID-19 cases surge in India, the government has identified a total of nine hotspots across the country where higher transmission has been detected, according to sources on Tuesday.
-The hotspots in India identified are--Laddakh; SBS Nagar, Punjab; Dilshad Garden; Nizamuddin; Bhilwara, Rajasthan; Pune, Maharashtra; Mumbai, Maharashtra; Kasaragod, Kerala and Pathanamthitta, Kerala.
+The hotspots in India identified are--Ladakh, Saheed Bhagat Singh Nagar (Punjab), Dilshad Garden (Delhi), Nizamuddin (Delhi), Bhilwara (Rajasthan), Pune (Maharashtra), Mumbai (Maharashtra), Kasaragod (Kerala) and Pathanamthitta (Kerala).

 The nine hotspots are the areas where the government is facing the biggest challenge in dealing with the coronavirus.
 These hotspots have been marked on several grounds after reviewing all the hotspots that have been identified by the government across the country.
 The main reason for selecting these nine hotspots is that the cases in the designated areas are spreading fast and bigger in numbers.
 It has been observed that despite all the efforts of the government, it has been unable to stop the spread of the cases in these places.